DBAPI User Guide

 • When data cannot be found in the cache, the executor is executed, and the results are cached.

-SQL Executor Multi-SQL Scenario: For SQL executors, if an executor contains multiple SQL statements, the cache plugin caches the encapsulated overall result of multiple SQL executions (if a single SQL is configured with a transformation plugin, the result will be transformed first) as a whole.
+SQL Executor Multi-SQL Scenario: For SQL executors, if an executor contains multiple SQL statements, the cache plugin caches the packaged overall result of multiple SQL executions (if a single SQL is configured with a transformation plugin, the result will be transformed first) as a whole.

-# Alert Plugin
+# Alarm Plugin

-• Alert logic is written by users.
+• Alarm logic is written by users.

 # Data Transformation Plugin